-At present, 1p Mobile has the lowest per-minute and per-text rates of any Pay As You Go network in the UK.
-They also have the joint-lowest per-megabyte rate, along by two other networks: Three and iD Mobile.
+At present, 1p Mobile has the lowest per-minute and per-text rates of any Pay As You Go mobile network in the UK.
+They also have the joint-lowest per-megabyte rate, along with Three, O2 Classic and iD Mobile.

-Overall, the closest alternative to 1pMobile is probably Three’s 321 tariff on Pay As You Go.
-Three charges 3p/minute, 2p/text and 1p/MB but has no requirement for you to top-up your phone every 120 days.
-Instead, you just need to use your phone for a chargeable activity at least once every 6 months (unlike 1pMobile, this usage could be from your existing credit).
-Three also has a smaller minimum top-up of just £5 each time, which can potentially better suit some light mobile users.
+Overall, the closest alternatives to 1pMobile are probably Three’s 321 tariff and O2’s Classic Pay As You Go.
+Both Three and O2 charge 3p/minute, 2p/text and 1p/MB, but with no requirement to top-up your phone every 120 days.
+Instead, you just need to use your phone for a chargeable activity at least once every 6 months (and unlike on 1pMobile, this usage could be from your existing credit).

 If you’re a smartphone owner or regular mobile user, it may be worth instead considering getting a Pay As You Go bundle.
 Numerous bundles are available from £5/month, including some of the following:

 For more information, see our full guide to the UK’s best value Pay As You Go bundles.

 1pMobile is a virtual network operator (MVNO), making use of EE as a network coverage provider.
 This means customers of 1pMobile will receive the exact same coverage as customers on EE.